ayushflows/GhostPay-Lite/docs/api-documentation.md

 ## Security Notes
 1. All passwords are hashed using bcrypt
-2. JWT tokens expire after 7 days
+2. JWT tokens expire after 1 hour
-3. Refresh tokens expire after 30 days
+3. Refresh tokens expire after 7 days
-4. Failed login attempts are tracked and rate-limited
+4. Failed login attempts are tracked
 5. All sensitive data is encrypted in transit
 6. Card details are validated before processing
 7. Role-based access control is enforced